tobiasjcat/WildBeyond/health.md

 - Ceramic Scale Armor (wearing)
 - Normal scale mail (traded for saddle of many shapes)
 - Saddle of many shapes
+- Ogre's the glyph for moon written on to it.
+The roots are rotted.

 ## Features and traits